apache/nuttx/configs/README.txt

   There is also the SAMA5D3FAE-EK bundle includes everything:  The base board, all four CPU modules, and the LCD.

+configs/samd20-xplained
+  The port of NuttX to the Atmel SAMD20-Xplained development board.

 configs/sam3u-ek
   The port of NuttX to the Atmel SAM3U-EK development board.